U-Ar/br-index/README.md

 ## News

-The refined version is here: https://github.com/U-Ar/full-br-index
+A refined version is here: https://github.com/U-Ar/full-br-index

 New features: